How can this be possible?

 Clicker training is cause and effect, pure and simple.
 No species, including humans, is immune to the process.
 Zoo animals, horses, rats, goats, cockroaches and even goldfish can all be clicker trained.

-Clicker training converts cause and effect into highly efficient training, but it requires good observation, timing and suitable rewards on the part of the human.
-When I hear someone say, “clicker training didn’t work,” I know something was wrong in the process; it’s always due to operator error that has failed in one of the 3 areas above.
+Clicker training converts cause and effect into highly efficient training, but it requires good observation, timing and highly coveted rewards.
+When I hear someone say, “clicker training didn’t work,” I know something was wrong in the process.
+The "operator" has failed in one of the 3 areas mentioned above.
+It is not the learner's fault.

 Try a simple clicker game: targeting.
 Invitingly offer an empty hand for your animal to touch – the moment he touches it, say “pip!” and then reward him.
 Repeat several times and pretty soon he will enthusiastically touch your hand.
 The applications for this basic behavior are numerous!